 Anxiety disorders can be effectively treated.
 Treatment should always be based on a comprehensive evaluation of the child and family, and families play a vital, supportive role in the process.

-Treatment recommendations may include cognitive behavioral therapy for the child, with the focus being to help the child or adolescent learn skills to manage his or her anxiety and to help him or her master the situations that contribute to the anxiety.
+Generalized anxiety treatment recommendations may include cognitive behavioral therapy for the child, with the focus being to help the child or adolescent learn skills to manage his or her anxiety and to help him or her master the situations that contribute to the anxiety.
 Family therapy and consultation with the child’s school may also be recommended.
 Therapy might include social skills and relaxation training as well as exposure treatment.

 Measures to prevent generalized anxiety disorders in children are not known at this time.
 However, early detection and intervention can reduce the severity of symptoms, enhance the child’s normal growth and development, and improve their quality of life.